Periodic orbits and Birkhoff sections of stable Hamiltonian structures: Preliminaries

-In the SHS structure theorem, the region $U$ can be chosen (but it will always have the same number of connected components).
-Indeed, since each connected component of $U$ is of the form $T^2\times I$, one can decide on the {\it thickness} of $U$.
-The Reeb vector field is tangent to the tori $T^2\times \{t\}$ in each $U_i$ and is a linear vector field when restricted to each torus.
-We say that it is $T^2$-invariant.
-If one asks it to be non-degenerate everywhere (e.g. as in \cite{MS}) the vector field has to be of constant irrational slope on each $U_i$, a very strong condition.
-To apply results from \cite{CDR}, we need that in the contact region $N_c=N_+\cup N_-$ the Reeb vector field is non-degenerate, but we do not need the vector field to be non-degenerate everywhere.
-We hence define
+If one asks that the Reeb vector field of a SHS is non-degenerate on $M$ (e.g. as in \cite{MS}) and $U$ is non-empty, the vector field has to be of constant irrational slope on each $U_i$.
+This is a very strong condition that might not be dense in some reasonable topology in the set of SHS.
+To apply results from \cite{CDR}, we need that in the contact region $N_c$ the Reeb vector field is non-degenerate, but we do not need the vector field to be non-degenerate everywhere.
+Hence we define

-\begin{defi} A stable Hamiltonian structure $(\lambda,\omega)$ is contact non-degenerate if $\lambda$ restricts to a non-degenerate contact form in $N_c$, for some choice of $N$. \end{defi}
+\begin{defi} A stable Hamiltonian structure $(\lambda,\omega)$ is contact non-degenerate if there exists a structural decomposition of $(\lambda,\omega)$ such that $\lambda$ is a non-degenerate contact form in $N_c$. \end{defi}

 Recall that a contact form is non-degenerate if its Reeb vector field is non-degenerate, and this property is satisfied by a dense set of contact forms in the $C^\infty$-topology.
-In \cite[p 377]{CV1}, Cieliebak and Volkov introduce another condition of non-degeneracy for a Reeb vector field of a SHS, that is analogous to the Morse-Bott Reeb vector fields of contact structures.
-Their definition is stronger than Definition~\ref{def:contactND}, meaning that it implies that the SHS is contact non-degenerate.
-Both conditions are satisfied by a dense set of SHS in the $C^1$-topology.
+In \cite[p 375]{CV1}, Cieliebak and Volkov introduce two different conditions of non-degeneracy for a Reeb vector field of a SHS.
+One is that of Morse non-degeneracy, meaning that the Reeb flow is everywhere non-degenerate.
+This definition is stronger than Definition~\ref{def:contactND}, since it requires non-degeneracy in all $M$, which is in general larger than just the contact region $N_c$ for a choice of $N$.
+The other non-degeneracy condition is that of Morse-Bott non-degeneracy in all $M$, an analog of the Morse-Bott non-degeneracy of contact forms.
+Being Morse-Bott is less strong than the contact non-degeneracy along a contact region (for some structural decomposition), but stronger than contact non-degeneracy in the complement of that contact region.
+Indeed, contact non-degeneracy does not assume anything away from a contact region of some structural decomposition.
+Both Morse-Bott non-degeneracy and contact non-degeneracy are dense conditions in the set of SHS in the $C^1$-topology.